cloudfoundry-attic/mssql-server-broker/README.md

 This version should be considered a beta product, and has been tested against PCF Enterprise Runtime v1.9

 ## Prerequisites
 The service broker requires an existing SqlServer install.
+It has been tested against the docker-based version described [here](https://docs.microsoft.com/en-us/sql/linux/quickstart-install-connect-docker).

 ## The Modules
 ### [sqlserver-broker](https://github.com/cf-platform-eng/ms-sql-server-broker/tree/master/sqlserver-broker)